tumaer/SciML/software.md

 source activate <ENV_NAME>/bin/activate
 pip install -r requirements.txt
 ```
-There are many tutorial on the internet how to set up such an environment.
+There are many tutorials on the internet on how to set up such an environment.
 Check them for yourself.

 ### Why virtual environment?